A bullet journal system for keeping reminders to make you feel good.

 Because of that, I started using the bullet journal system again recently, and decided that I should make a separate bullet journal style notebook dedicated only to the feel-good stuff like self-care, happy moments, uplifting messages and reminders for the rough days.

-I want to dive into how we can fill our lives with more joy, live our best lives and get through the crummiest moments through our beautiful messages to self.
+I want to dive into how we can fill our lives with more joy, live our best lives, and get through the crummiest moments through our beautiful messages to ourselves.

 Get a pen and your prettiest journal (the one you’re always afraid is too pretty to write in) and start filling it with all these lists.
 Grab any highlights, stickers and all your fun stationery and make this a fun project.

-You can even make this a more hygge activity and invite your friends over to make personal growth journals and get cozy.
+You can even make this a more hygge activity and invite your friends over to make feel good journals and get cozy.

-Here are 26 ideas for filling the pages of your personal growth journal.
+Here are 26 ideas for filling the pages of your feel good journal.